DioxusLabs/dioxus/docs/main-concepts/12-signals.md

 let c = *a + *b;
 ```

 Calling `deref` or `derefmut` is actually more complex than it seems.
 When a value is derefed, you're essentially telling Dioxus that _this_ element _needs_ to be subscribed to the signal.
-If a signal is derefed in _no_ context, the entire component will be subscribed and the advantage of skipping diffing will be lost.
+If a signal is derefed outside of an element, the entire component will be subscribed and the advantage of skipping diffing will be lost.
 Dioxus will throw an error in the console when this happens to tell you that you're using signals wrong, but your component will continue to work.

 ## Global Signals

 Sometimes you want a signal to propagate across your app, either through far-away siblings or through deeply-nested components.
-In these cases, we the Dirac: Dioxus' first-class state management toolkit.
-Dirac atoms implement the Signal API.
+In these cases, we use Dirac: Dioxus's first-class state management toolkit.
+Dirac atoms automatically implement the Signal API.
 This component will bind the input element to the `TITLE` atom.

 ```rust
 const TITLE: Atom<String> = || "".to_string();